Amazon products discounted to Prime Day prices for Black Friday

 If you seem to be finding yourself deeper and deeper within the Amazon ecosystem these days, this Black Friday sale could be an affordable way to jump in with both feet.
-Amazon is discounting nearly all of its electronic devices for Black Friday and the sale has already started.
+Amazon is discounting nearly all of its electronic devices for the shopping holiday.

 Fire TV Stick 4K streaming device with Alexa built in - $24.99 (50% off)